drug-design/course/docs/chapters/structure-based-design.md

 ### Scoring the Hits

-The result of this treatment is a list of compounds ranked by a score based on the overall match with the receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/scoring-hits-3ce0015e'><i class='fa fa-play' aria-hidden='true'></i></button>The result of this treatment is a list of compounds ranked by a score based on the overall match with the receptor.

 ![](https://media.drugdesign.org/course/structure-based-design/5_1_2_1.png){: loading=lazy }
 ### Advantages of Database Searching

-An advantage of this method is that it generally does not require special synthetic efforts (the molecule is available) but on the other hand it is highly dependent on the content of the database and also it is time-consuming.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/advantages-database-searching-a4d964ef'><i class='fa fa-play' aria-hidden='true'></i></button>An advantage of this method is that it generally does not require special synthetic efforts (the molecule is available) but on the other hand it is highly dependent on the content of the database and also it is time-consuming.

 ![](https://media.drugdesign.org/course/structure-based-design/5_2_0_1.gif){: loading=lazy }

 ### Problems of Conformational Complexity

-Due to the conformational complexity of the current molecules, only a few of their conformations are actually stored in the databank.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/problems-conformational-complexity-6d25cc0d'><i class='fa fa-play' aria-hidden='true'></i></button>Due to the conformational complexity of the current molecules, only a few of their conformations are actually stored in the databank.
 Unless complicated conformational generators are incorporated in the calculations, database searching cannot be exhaustive and therefore many molecules may be overlooked in the process.

 ![](https://media.drugdesign.org/course/structure-based-design/alt5_5_3_1_1.gif){: loading=lazy }